mootools/mootools-more/Docs/Forms/Form.Validator.md

 Included InputValidators: {#Validators}
 =======================================

 Here are the validators that are included in this library.
-Add the className to any input and then create a new [Form.Validator][] and these will automatically be applied.
+Add the name to any input's data-validators property and then create a new [Form.Validator][] and these will automatically be applied.
 See [Form.Validator:add][] on how to add your own.

 Validator: IsEmpty {#Validators:IsEmpty}
 ----------------------------------------